 The Czech Republic is not a food aid recipient and consequently faces no issues related to biotechnology that would impede the importation of food aid donations.
 Food aid to other countries is typically done through large international organizations by financial contribution.
-When product is donated directly, there are no issues related to biotechnology, as vast majority of crops and products in the Czech Republic are from conventional production.
+When product is donated directly, there are no issues related to biotechnology, since currently there is no production of GE crops in the Czech Republic.